bbauska/meta-react-basics/README.md

   width="50%" />
 </p>

-For example, suppose you have a component that contains code for a button that shows a sidebar, the button controls the state of the toggle sidebar variable, which is set to false.
+<p>For example, suppose you have a component that contains code for a button that shows a sidebar, the button controls the state of the toggle sidebar variable, which is set to false.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ w3-s05-d. togglebutton.js to true state (220) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->